Fortinet FortiGate Policy-Based BOVPN Integration Guide

 - Select Policy & Objects > Addresses.

-- In the Name text box, type a name for the IP address.
-In our example, the name is WatchGuard_INT.
+The New Address page opens. - In the Name text box, type a name for the subnet behind the Firebox.
+In this example, we type WG_INT.

 - From the Type drop-down list, select Subnet.